SAML Applications

 User Attribute Mapping

-Use the Add button to map Descope user attributes to the attribute names expected by your service provider (as SAML attributes).
+Map Descope user attributes to the attribute names your SP expects in the SAML assertion.

 Descope user attributeUser attribute name